Getting Started#

 grpcurl -H "authorization: Bearer $ACCESS_TOKEN" -import-path . -proto fleet_state.proto -emit-defaults \

--d "{ \"vehicle_id\": \"$VEHICLE_ID\" }" \
+-d "{ \"vehicle_id\": \"$VEHICLE_ID\",\"fleet_id\": \"$FLEET_ID\" }" \

 -max-time 30 \

-fleet-api.trip.int.moia-group.io:443 moia.fleet.state.v1beta4.FleetStateService/SubscribeToVehicleTelemetryMovement
+fleet-api.trip.int.moia-group.io:443 moia.fleet.state.v1beta5.FleetStateService/SubscribeToVehicleTelemetryMovement

 Example output: